 Umar ibn Al-Khattab, one of the Prophet’s Companions, was incensed by this and reproached Zaid saying:

 “O Enemy of Allah, do you talk to the Messenger of Allah and behave towards him in this manner?!
 By the One who sent him with the truth, had it not been for the fear of missing Paradise, I would have beheaded you with my sword!”

 The Prophet, however, kept smiling and said to Umar:

 This man is entitled to better treatment from you.
 You ought to have advised me to repay the loan promptly and asked him to make his demand politely.

-Then, turning to Zaid, the Prophet said:
+Then, turning to Zaid, Prophet Muhammad said: